wherobots/GeoTorchAI/README.md

 ## Documentation
-Details documentation on installation, API, and programming guide is available on [GeoTorch Website](https://kanchanchy.github.io/geotorch/).
+Details documentation on installation, API, and programming guide is available on [GeoTorchAI Website](https://kanchanchy.github.io/geotorch/).

 ## Dependency Set up
-Following libraries need to be set up before using GeoTorch.
+Following libraries need to be set up before using GeoTorchAI.

 ##### Dependencies for Deep Learning Module:
 1. PyTorch >=1.10